 We intend to grant equity awards to certain employees, including our Named Executive Officers and, as described above in "-Non-Employee Director Compensation Policy", our non-employee directors immediately following the effectiveness of the registration statement of which this prospectus is a part.
 The equity awards to our Named Executive Officers will be comprised of restricted stock unit awards and/or stock options and will be granted under our 2019 Plan.
 The restricted stock units will vest and settle over four years, with 25% vesting on August 15, 2020 and the remainder vesting in 12 equal quarterly installments thereafter.
 The stock options will have an exercise price equal to the initial public offering price set forth on the cover page of this prospectus and will vest and become exercisable as follows: 25% of each award will vest on the first anniversary of the date of grant and then 1/12th of the balance will vest on each quarterly anniversary of the date of grant thereafter, such that 100% of the award will be vested on the fourth anniversary of the date of grant.
-We expect to grant options to purchase an aggregate of 8,201,800 shares of common stock at exercise prices equal to the initial public offering price, with Messrs.
-Van Siclen, Burns and Pace being granted options to purchase 632,000, 339,000 and 289,000 shares of our common stock, respectively, assuming an initial public offering price of \$14.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus).
-We expect to grant an aggregate of 2,703,486 restricted stock units (including awards granted to our non-employee directors), with Messrs.
-Van Siclen, Burns and Pace receiving 95,000, 51,000 and 43,000 restricted stock units, respectively, assuming an initial public offering price of \$14.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus).
+We expect to grant options to purchase an aggregate of 7,200,700 shares of common stock at exercise prices equal to the initial public offering price, with Messrs.
+Van Siclen, Burns and Pace being granted options to purchase 553,000, 296,000 and 253,000 shares of our common stock, respectively, based on an initial public offering price of \$16.00 per share.
+We expect to grant an aggregate of 2,382,500 restricted stock units (including awards granted to our non-employee directors), with Messrs.
+Van Siclen, Burns and Pace receiving 83,000, 44,000 and 38,000 restricted stock units, respectively, based on an initial public offering price of \$16.00 per share.